soonseah/iso/answers/evidence/README.md

 # Evidence Folder

 Use this folder to store audit artifacts (reports, exports, screenshots).
+Maintain one “Latest” per category in `answers/evidence/index.md` to avoid duplicates.

 Naming
 - Use kebab-case with context and date: `openvas-<system>-<yyyy-mm-dd>.pdf`